 In one basin, add comfortably hot water to ankle depth, in the other add cold.
 Start soaking in the hot water for 5 minutes; then switch to cold for 30 seconds (if you only have one container, you can improvise with running cold water).
 Repeat the procedure 3 times, but be sure to end with cold water because it is the cold water that stimulates circulation.

 Cold Water Rinse

 Another quick and easy way to incorporate water therapy in your daily routine is ending your bath or shower with a 5-10 second cold rinse.
-Cold water can be shocking, so start slow (and very slow if you have any heart complaints)—once you turn the hot water off, just put your feet in.
+Cold water can be shocking, so start slow (and check with your doctor if you have any heart problems)—once you turn the hot water off, just put your feet in.
 Next time or at your own pace, you can go a little further—to the knees, the thighs—and lastly, the whole body.
 You can do as little or much as you like, but ending with cold water after every morning shower adds a jump start to your day, prevents circulatory problems and builds resistance to disease.
 You’ll find that you get sick less often and you’ll have more energy in the morning.

 A Little Every Day